Mondo film: History

 Filmmakers wanted to top each other in shock value to attract audiences.
 Cruelty to animals, accidents, tribal-initiation rites and surgeries are features of a typical mondo.
 Much of the action is staged, although the filmmakers may claim their goal is to document "reality".
 Subjects of mondo films include sex (Mondo Sex and Mondo Sexualis USA); celebrities (Mondo Elvis and Mondo Lugosi); youth culture (Mondo Teeno) and the gay subculture (Mondo Rocco).

 Russ Meyer's film Mondo Topless was one of the few "documentaries" restricted to the old midnight movie circuit in the pre-VCR era; it explored strip clubs in 1960s San Francisco, at a time when strip clubs were a novelty in the United States, restricted to centers of port-city decadence (such as San Francisco).
 Other examples of this genre include Mondo New York by Harvey Keith, Mondo di Notte by Gianni Proia and Mondo Balordo by Roberto Bianchi Montero.

-The 1980s saw a resurgence of mondo movies focusing almost exclusively on (onscreen) death, instead of world cultures.
+The 1970s and 1980s saw a resurgence of mondo movies focusing almost exclusively on (onscreen) death, instead of world cultures.
 The Faces of Death series is a notable example of this type of mondo (or "death") movie.
 The producers used fake footage (passed off as real), but some of the footage was legitimate (including scenes of autopsies, suicides and accidents).
 The Italian cannibal film is arguably an offshoot of the mondo film.

 The rare 1985 film Mondo Senza Veli (World Without Veils or Mondo Fresh) was purported by viewers to feature at its end the brutal execution of a young Arab rapist by public rectal impalement.
 This episode was, however, believed to have been a staged execution by some viewers.

 Mondo films in the 21st century feature gore, exemplified by the Faces of Gore and Traces of Death series.
 There is less fake footage, and many use news footage of accidents from East Asia.

 The late 2010s saw another resurgence, beginning with the Bootleg Death Tape series and Faces of Dying series from filmmaker Dustin Ferguson, which both involved various independent directors from around the world.

+In 2015 a new take on the Mondo shockumentary genre came via a short film titled Cibo Di Violenza at a run time of 12 minutes, this film is listed as Cibo Di Violenza in Italian and translated as "Food of Violence" in English; both the director Bazz Hancher and co-writer Mike Lima are English.

 A number of films have parodied the genre.
 Examples include Ricardo Fratelli's Mondo Ford, Mr. Mike's Mondo Video by Saturday Night Lives Michael O'Donoghue, and Is There Sex After Death? by Jeanne and Alan Abel.
 Mondo Beyondo spoofed the films' approach to titling, but was a parody of satellite television.

-Films
+Film series

+Mondo Cane

 The original mondo film series was the Mondo Cane series by Gualtiero Jacopetti, Paolo Cavara, and Franco Prosperi.
 When this type of film proved successful, many imitators followed.